 Since the P1A and P1B outputs are multiplexed with the PORTC<2> and PORTD<5> data latches, the TRISC<2> and TRISD<5> bits must be cleared to configure P1A and P1B as outputs.

 FIGURE 15-4: HALF-BRIDGE PWM OUTPUT

-- Note 1: At this time, the TMR2 register is equal to the PR2 register. - 2: Output signals are shown as active-high.
+2: Output signals are shown as active-high.

 FIGURE 15-5: EXAMPLES OF HALF-BRIDGE OUTPUT MODE APPLICATIONS